jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Follow your instincts.
-That is where true wisdom manifests itself.
+Trust your own instinct.
+Your mistakes might as well be your own, instead of someone else's.
-- Oprah Winfrey
+- Billy Wilder

-Updated on: [7/1/2023]
+Updated on: [7/2/2023]
 <!-- #quoteEnd -->
 </pre>